-Survival, really being prepared to survive; means being able to control your fears, manage your emotions and put your ego in check.
-To truly be prepared to survive, you need to cultivate a mindset that goes far beyond just having the skills to survive.
+Survival, really being prepared to survive; means being able to control your fears, manage your emotions, and put your ego in check.
+To truly be ready to survive, you need to cultivate a mindset that goes far beyond just having the skills to survive.

 Now I’m not suggesting that knowledge isn’t a powerful ally, I’ve said many times in the past that “knowledge is the key to survival.”
 But if knowledge alone is enough to survive, why is it that so many people, with little to no actual survival training, have managed to survive some of the most horrific survival scenarios imaginable?

 For instance, take the Uruguayan rugby team that crash-landed in the rugged snow swept Andes.
 You may have seen the movie Alive, which is based on the real story.